gnaulak-redhat/eval-hub-local-demo/readme.md

-# Eval Hub Local Test
+# Eval Hub Local Demo

+Showcase how eval-hub-server can be used to run evaluation locally.
+This example hook it up with lighteval framework

 ## Prerequisites